Kitchen Cabinet Installation Costs

 - What does the site prep include?
 Will drop cloths be used to protect your floors?
 Do the walls need any special preparation to hang the wall cabinets?

 - Does the quote include installation of door knobs and drawer pulls?
 If necessary, what about door hinges and drawer glides?

 - Does the quote include all the finishing work, such as crown molding, light rails, toekicks, etc?

-IMPORTANT NOTE: Although you may hear contractors giving rough estimates as a “per box” cost, an installer’s actual quote is likely to be one final figure for all the services they provide.
+You may hear contractors giving rough estimates as a “per box” cost.
+However, an installer’s actual quote is likely to be one final figure for all the services they provide.
 Any figures mentioned in this article are to be used as a guide only.
 Please do your own research, in your own area, for your unique project, and make sure to know what each quote includes.

 What kind of cabinet installation costs have you seen where you live?
 Please tell us in the comments below!